A price tells you what something costs right now. A price history tells you whether that price is good.

 Some stores run “40% off everything” essentially year-round.

 When something is always on sale, it’s never on sale.
 The “discount” is just the real price with theater attached.
+(It looks exactly like the Steady Line pattern above — flat, with a banner stapled on top.)

 How to avoid: Look at the price chart.
 If the “sale” price is the normal price, ignore the marketing and evaluate whether the actual number is worth it.